droguelios/droguelios/README.md

 ### Java Backend Developer | Medellín, ANT

-Passionate backend engineer dedicated to building scalable, efficient, and clean server-side applications.
-Experienced in developing robust architectures using Java and Spring Boot, integrating both relational (PostgreSQL, MySQL) and NoSQL (MongoDB) databases, and implementing secure API communication.
+Passionate backend engineer dedicated to building robust, efficient, and clean server-side applications.
+Experienced in developing architectures using Java and Spring Boot, integrating both relational (PostgreSQL, MySQL) and NoSQL (MongoDB) databases, and implementing secure API communication.

 Continuously learning and implementing advanced solutions, from real-time systems with WebSockets to AI integration.
 Focused on clean code, software design patterns, and agile methodologies.